-The night prior to Disney World we parked the camper at Tamoka state park a couple hours away from the magic; normally I prefer free spots but some AC was necessary in the oppressive humid heat.
-Avi and I woke early, and spent an hour wandering along the road we traveled in the dark evening prior.
+The night prior to Disney World we parked the camper at Tamoka state park a couple of hours away from the magic; normally I prefer free spots but some AC was necessary in the oppressive humid heat.
+Avi and I woke early and spent an hour wandering along the road we traveled in the dark evening prior.
 It was a tiny road – barely 2 lanes- with old overhanging oaks creating a tunnel.
 During the day it could’ve been scenic and southern, but it wasn’t since we were mostly focused on the blacktop looking for pieces of my camper.

 Some asshole had been driving over the center line getting a head start on passing the slower reasonably-driving car in front of him while I was headed the opposite way.
-He came so far over I was forced to drive on the non-existent berm and scraped the top of the camper on a low hanging tree.
+He came so far over I was forced to drive on the non-existent berm and scraped the top of the camper on a low-hanging tree.
 Sucks to my awning!
 I thought the whole thing ripped off, but in the morning we were just searching for pieces of hard black plastic casings.
 I put a classy Walmart bag over the now-exposed mechanical arm and we were off for Disney World.

-The experience left me grumpy, so I’ve decide to dedicate this blog to the crap that goes wrong.
+The experience left me grumpy, so I’ve decided to dedicate this blog to the crap that goes wrong.
 I’m not normally so negative, but there are plenty of other blogs you can read about perfect vacations.

 Number 8: We did not get our ‘room’ request.

 I booked us at the Disney Fort Wilderness Campground to park our RV.
 It’s way overpriced for a campground, but cheaper than any other resort at the just-off peak season when we went mid-August.
 It is treated no different than any other on-disney resorts; staying here still got us all the resort benefits like extra magic hours and (the essential) 60 day ahead fast pass bookings, so, that’s fine.
 We were even able to get flowers delivered; Bryan had them sent!